thinkty/D-OTA/README.md

 Similar to overriding the port when flashing, the port for the monitor can be modfied as well.
 See the [document](https://docs.espressif.com/projects/esp8266-rtos-sdk/en/latest/get-started/index.html#environment-variables) for more variables that can be specified.

+To use this in conjunction with the Bridge pub/sub broker, run the broker first, configure the port and IP address by running `make menuconfig`, and flash the image onto the ESP8266 board.
+Once the device successfully boots, it will subscribe to the preset topic (ex. update) to receive the delta file or the whole firmware image.
+Create a delta file using `detools` and make sure that the compression is done using `heatshrink`.
+It might be a good idea to save each version of the firmware image for convenience.
+With the delta file ready, send it using any tool that is capable of sending tcp messages (or one can also use the [bridge-tester](https://github.com/thinkty/bridge-tester) instead) to the pub/sub broker.
+Once the pub/sub broker receives the file, it will relay it to the subscribed hosts and the patch should be applied as soon as the file arrives.
+When the patch is applied, the device will automatically go into a software reset and boot with the new firmware image from the appropriate partition.

 ## License